 See a list of Fashion Design Programs by Clicking Here!

-What is Fashion Design and Apparel Design?
+What is Fashion Design?

 Fashion design began in the 19th century when Charles Frederick Worth, an English clothing designer, began to place his name on clothing produced by his fashion house in Paris.
 The term couturier, women's clothing designer, was invented to describe Worth.
 The date typically given by historians for the start of the fashion industry is 1858.
 Prior to that date, though fashion existed, it was dictated by the buyers, typically the aristocracy, who would instruct dress makers in what styles they wished to be fitted.
 With the advent of fashion design, designers such as Charles Frederick Worth and the many that came after him, were and are able to affect what is fashionable.
 In the case of Worth, he was able to determine what his clients would wear, offering suggestions to his clientele.